pairshaped/curlingio-docs/blog/2026-03-12-21-reasons-ai-agents-love-gleam.md

 ### The Bar Is Higher, Not Lower

 Agents are good enough for a lot of business application work right now, but "good enough" comes with a big asterisk.
 Every diff needs scrutiny.
-The operator needs to be a domain expert, a security expert, and a programming expert.
-The speed at which code is produced has raised the expertise required from the operator, not lowered it.
+The developer needs to be a domain expert, a security expert, and a programming expert.
+The speed at which code is produced has raised the expertise required from the developer, not lowered it.

 ### Expect More Security Vulnerabilities